 It’s flavored with both natural and artificial flavors, and the mixability is aided further by the inclusion of several emulsifiers.

 It’s not going to be the go-to option for protein purists, but if you want functionality above all else, it’s an excellent choice.

 Legion Casein+ is a very pure casein protein that’s flavored only with natural vanilla and stevia, and uses grass-fed cow’s milk as a source for casein protein.
 The result is a clean, high-quality, and versatile casein protein supplement that’s equally well-suited for athletic performance and for weight loss.

 Dymatize’s casein offering is another in the functional protein category.

 It’s flavored with cocoa powder, natural flavors, and sucralose, and it uses emulsifiers from soy and sunflower to make the powder easier to mix up into a smoothie or a shake.

 The soy ingredients and artificial sweeteners might be a turnoff to some people, but it’s still a solid choice.

-MuscleTech Platinum Casein is a protein powder that will blend up well and taste good, but it accomplishes this by using a lot of artificial flavors, sweeteners, coloring agents, and anti-caking agents.
+MuscleTech makes a protein powder that will blend up well and taste good, but it accomplishes this by using a hefty amount of artificial flavors, sweeteners, coloring agents, and anti-caking agents.